 Remember, there are no diets, no supplements, no calorie counting, no fasting, no gimmicks, or shortcuts to lose weight and gain muscle.
 Get your nutrition in check and have a smart training plan to allow you to build muscle progressively and reduce your body fat measurement over time.
 As I always say, with a scientific approach to nutrition and training both men and women can achieve their body mass and fitness goals.

 If you’re looking for a training program that can help you build muscle and lose fat at the same time, let me be your trainer!

 MAX/Shred ==> Challenging workouts focusing on fat loss without losing muscle mass

 AX1 ==> Build muscle with strength workouts and blast fat at the same time

 Program Selector ==> See which weight training program best fits your goals

-- The male and female hormones testosterone and estrogen are largely responsible for how the genders store fat.
+- The male and female hormones testosterone and estrogen are largely responsible for how the genders experience weight gain.
 Men and women have both these hormones in differing ratios.

 - There are no quick fixes.
 Diet and training are how you lose fat, with diet being the most important.

 - Women will see more of a fat loss benefit from training than men.
 Women should focus on forms of exercise like strength training to lose fat and build muscle.
 Lifting weights will not make women “big”, it will make them toned.
 Women should also include some fat burning high-intensity cardio like HIIT into their training plan.

 - Men should concentrate first on nutrition.
 Train with weights.
 Don’t waste time on cardio for fat loss.